 Best Buy Award for a Self-Contained Unit

 We granted two Best Buy winners.
-In the market for a budget pedometer there are two distinct camps.
-There are those that will want absolute simplicity, and there are those that will want comprehensive function and data management.
-For the former, there is the Omron.
-The Omron Alvita Optimized is an entirely self-contained contender that tracks steps, distance, calories consumed, and a couple other categories.
+In the market for a budget device, there are two distinct camps.
+There are those that will want absolute simplicity, and there are those that need comprehensive function and data management.
+For the former, there is the Ozo.
+The Ozo Fitness SC2 is an entirely self-contained contender that tracks steps, distance, calories consumed, and a couple of other categories.
 It stores this data for the most recent seven days.
-For many many users, this is all that is required and all that is desired.
-For the budget-conscious user looking for a comprehensive data collector that doesn't require a smartphone, we recommend the Omron.
+For many, this is all you need.
+For the budget-conscious user looking for a large data collector that doesn't need a smartphone, we recommend the Ozo.

 Top Pick Award for Simplicity